The Trump Organization: Coats of arms

 Donald Trump has used a number of logos in the style of coats of arms for his businesses.

 Joseph E. Davies, third husband of Marjorie Merriweather Post and a former U.S. ambassador of Welsh origins, was granted a coat of arms, bearing the motto Integritas, by British heraldic authorities in 1939.
 After Donald Trump purchased Mar-a-Lago, the Florida estate built by Merriweather Post, in 1985, the Trump Organization started using Davies's coat of arms at Trump golf courses and estates across the country.
-It was also registered with the U.S. patent and trademark office.
+A differenced version of the Davies arms were also registered with the U.S. patent and trademark office.
+The modified arms are what is currently used by Trump and his organizations, outside the British Isles.